Dr. Ruth Westheimer, America’s diminutive and pioneering sex therapist, dies at 96

 In 1984, her radio program was nationally syndicated.
 A year later, she debuted in her own television program, “The Dr. Ruth Show,” which went on to win an Ace Award for excellence in cable television.

 She also wrote a nationally syndicated advice column and later appeared in a line of videos produced by Playboy, preaching the virtues of open sexual discourse and good sex.
-She even had her own board game, “Dr. Ruth’s Game of Good Sex,” and a series of calendars.
+She even had a series of calendars.

 Her rise was noteworthy for the culture of the time, in which then-President Ronald Reagan’s administration was hostile to Planned Parenthood and aligned with pro-conservative voices.